top of page

 Offer semester

-• Apply sociological concepts to everyday lives and social issues.
+2. Apply sociological perspective and knowledge to analyze everyday lives and social issues.

 • Tasks